 Optimal pre-hospital care results from a combination of careful patient assessment, essential pre-hospital emergency medical services, and appropriate medical consultation.
-The purpose of this manual is to provide guidance for ALL pre-hospital care providers and Emergency Department Physicians within the Tri-State Ambulance, Inc. and the Tri-State Regional Ambulance, Inc. EMS Systems.
+The purpose of this manual is to provide guidance for ALL pre-hospital care providers and Emergency Department Physicians within the Gundersen Health System medical direction.